mmilanovic4/mvc/README.md

 ## CRUD operations

 Each database table should have appropriate model file.
 For example, table `tasks` have `app/models/TaskModel.php`.
-There you need to hardcode table name in protected `$tableName` variable and eventually add new functions.
+There you need to hardcode table name in protected `$tableName` property and eventually add new functions.
 Provided functions with basic model are:
 - read
 - readAll
 - create